 Forces are used to operate a mechanism.
-Physically, forces are produced by motors, springs, dampers, gravity, etc. In addition, a force entity in Motion can be a force or torque.
+Physically, forces are produced by motors, springs, dampers, gravity, etc. A force entity in Motion can be a force or torque.
 Motion provides three types of forces: applied forces, flexible connectors, and gravity.